 Not far from the pizza headquarters (but its own separate nonprofit!), this spot has lots to offer families.

 Visible from M-14, the farm’s cheery red barn is also home to chickens, ducks, horses, pigs, cows, alpacas and llamas.
 Plus pumpkins and pony and hayrides are in store.
 The Petting Farm is a non-profit organization that has been open for over 30 years and is located in Ann Arbor with easy access to major expressways.

-Visitors love hand-feeding the animals and a bag of feed is only $2.
+Visitors love hand-feeding the animals.
 Pony rides and hayrides are fun treat, too, plus the pavilion is great place to enjoy a family picnic.

 This post was originally published in 2014 and is updated regularly.